ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

 - Includes a TestStand sequence showing how to configure the pin map, register instrument resources with the session management service, and run a measurement
   - For the sake of simplicity, the TestStand sequence handles pin map and session registration and unregistration in the `Setup` and `Cleanup` sections of the main sequence.
 For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Demonstrates how to share instrument resources with other measurement services when running measurements from TestStand, without using NI gRPC Device Server
 - Demonstrates how to cancel a running measurement by calling the instrument driver's `Device Clear` VI to halt the measurement in progress
+- Demonstrates how to use a LabVIEW UI that has external dependencies.

 ### Required Driver Software